 Your registration deposit is part of your tuition fees: it is not an additional fee.
 The deposit confirms your registration at York University and unlocks services you will need to prepare for the start of classes and continue through your courses.

-A $300 deposit must be paid after you begin enrolling in courses.
-For example, if you begin enrolling in courses in June, then your deposit is due on July 15.
 The tables below indicate the registration deposit due dates according to the your first date of enrolment into a course.

 |If you begin to enrol for fall or full-year courses:||...then you must pay your registration deposit no later than:|